 For an introduction to Bayesian methods, you can look at the slides for my NIPS*2004 tutorial: Postscript or PDF.

-Here are some publications of mine that touch on fundamental issues in Bayesian inference:
+Here are some papers that touch on fundamental issues in Bayesian inference:

 Neal, R. M. (2001) ``Defining priors for distributions using Dirichlet diffusion trees'', Technical Report No. 0104, Dept. of Statistics, University of Toronto, 25 pages: abstract, postscript, pdf, associated software.